Updated March 14, 2023

 Advantages and Disadvantages

-- It is useful when requirements document are not fully available or it is partially available.
+- It is useful when the requirements document is not fully available or it is partially available.

 - It can find more bugs than scripted testing in the investigation process.